ykl1993/cdn/intl.en-US/Product Introduction/What is Alibaba Cloud CDN?.md

 # What is Alibaba Cloud CDN? {#concept_aml_tlg_tdb .concept}

-Alibaba Content Delivery Network \(CDN\) caches contents at physical nodes, then strategically delivers them to end users from the nearest node.
-Such distributed network substantially improves the website response, content access, and user experience.
+Alibaba Cloud Content Delivery Network \(CDN\) caches contents at physical nodes, then strategically delivers them to end users from the nearest node.

-As a precise dispatching system, Alibaba Cloud CDN caches the source content to edge nodes, and distributes the user requests to the ideal nodes.
 It allows the users to efficiently acquire the resource they need, avoiding the possible network congestion, accelerating the user resource acquisition, and ensuring the user experience.

 ## How it works {#section_dsj_nlb_n2b .section}